kojodoc/kojodoc.github.io/concepts/why-program-kojo.md

 1. To better understand the world around you - by gaining a deeper knowledge of **computation**, the foundation of the digital world that’s augmenting the physical world.
 To make this idea more concrete, here are some examples related to computation, it's delivery, and its effect on the world:
-    * What are examples of computations that we consume every day?
+    * What are some examples of computations that we consume every day?
         * Google search, Google maps, Amazon/Flipkart, Ola/Uber, Netflix, Banking, etc., etc.
     * How are these computations delivered to us?
         * Via (web)apps.